nspcc-dev/neofs-s3-gw/README.md

 #### Issuance of a secret

-To issue a secret means to create a Bearer token and put it as an object into container on the NeoFS network.
-The token is encrypted by a set of gateway keys, so you need to pass them as well.
+To issue a secret means to create a Bearer and  (optionally) Session tokens and put them as an object into container on the NeoFS network.
+The tokens are encrypted by a set of gateway keys, so you need to pass them as well.

 If a parameter `container-id`  is not set, a new container will be created.

+Creation of the bearer token is mandatory, and creation of the session token is optional.
+If you want to add the session token you need to add a parameter `create-session-token`.

-If a parameter `rules` is not set, it will be auto-generated with values:
+Rules for bearer token can be set via param `bearer-rules`, if it is not set, it will be auto-generated with values:

 ```
 {